jdlabelle/write-good-action/README.md

 # write-good-action

-Runs the write-good english prose linter on all markdown files in a repository.
+Runs the write-good english prose linter on all markdown and latex files in a repository.

 [Write-Good](https://github.com/btford/write-good) english prose linter, created by Brian Ford.